igorline/slither_wiki/Path-Finding-Utility.md

-# Finding Paths Utility
-`slither-find-paths` allows you to find all the paths that reach a given target.
+`slither-find-paths` finds all the paths that reach a given target.

 ## Usage
 ```